MadChase/ChaseEnvs/Main Envs/Cage Alt/README.md

 ## How to install:
 Main (suggeted):
-Go download the script here: https://github.com/MadChase/ChromaPlus-Importer/tree/main
+- Go download the script here: https://github.com/MadChase/ChromaPlus-Importer/tree/main
-Follow all the steps in the Github page and download the script from releases
+- Follow all the steps in the Github page and download the script from releases
-Put everything in One folder (env.dat, ExpertPlusStandard.dat, and ChromaPlus-Importer-1.0.0.py) and run the script via VSCode
+- Put everything in One folder (env.dat, ExpertPlusStandard.dat, and ChromaPlus-Importer-1.0.0.py) and run the script via VSCode
-Go into Chromapper and save the diff and then you should be good to go.

 NOTE - This env specific NEEDS Noodle to work (ie, needs both chroma and noodle in the map)

 Alternate: